 It is important to note that not all teenagers who experience anxiety need professional help; many can benefit from simple lifestyle changes like increased exercise, a regular sleep schedule, healthy eating habits, and limiting their use of technology and social media.
 However, if the symptoms persist or worsen over time, it may be beneficial for teens to seek counselling with a mental health professional for further support and guidance.
 With the right tools and resources, teenage anxiety can be managed in order to lead a productive and fulfilling life.

-Generalized anxiety disorder (GAD) is the most frequent diagnosis for teen anxiety.
+Generalised anxiety disorder (GAD) is the most frequent diagnosis of teen anxiety.
 Some children start experiencing these problems as early as age six.
 But most form GAD at about age 11.

 GAD involves day-to-day worry that lasts for long periods of time.
 Teens with this condition suffer emotional stress and a range of other symptoms common to GAD.
 Low self-esteem and worry are two of the biggest signs of the disorder.